MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 Usually, it is only important to know the name of the dataflow a problematic operator comes from.
-Once the name is known, the dataflow can be correlated to an index or view in Materialize.
+Once the name is known, the dataflow can be correlated to an index or materialized view in Materialize.

 Each dataflow has an operator representing the entire dataflow.
 The address of said operator has only a single entry.
 For the example operator 515 above, you